2025

 • WSMA Solo & Ensemble Festival

-On February 23 & 24, the WLHS music department participated in the 2024 Wisconsin School Music Association (WSMA) District Solo & Ensemble Festival.
-With over 130 students participating in 86 different events, Wisco brought home 243 gold medals and 27 silver medals.
+On February 21 & 22, the WLHS music department participated in the 2025 Wisconsin School Music Association (WSMA) District Solo & Ensemble Festival.
+With more than 130 students participating in 70 different events, Wisco brought home 280 gold medals and 31 silver medals.
 Soloists from every graduation year earned trips to the state festival.
-Several students will still be attending other festivals and we expect our gold medal count to surpass 250.
 Congratulations to all who participated!
 Click here for a list of performers.

 Read More